douglasgreen/news/2025/03/12/en.md

 ### Developer's Revenge: The Code That Crashed a Company

 Davis Lu, a 55-year-old software developer, was sentenced to up to 10 years in prison for creating and deploying malicious code that severely disrupted his former employer's operations.
 After working for Eaton Corp. for 11 years, Lu became unhappy when his role was reduced during a company restructuring in 2018.
 In retaliation, he wrote harmful code that deleted important files, blocked logins, and caused system failures.
 The most damaging part of his sabotage was a "kill switch" that activated when he was fired in 2019, leading to significant disruptions and financial losses for the company.
 Although Lu admitted to writing some of the code, he plans to appeal the court's decision.

+### Texas Man's Mid-Air Outburst Leads to Arrest on Flight to Washington, D.C.

+A Texas man named Asterius Rulamka was arrested by the FBI after causing a disturbance on an American Airlines flight from Wichita to Washington, D.C.
+The incident occurred just before the plane landed, when Rulamka left his seat and began yelling at a flight attendant.
+He threatened the attendant and later attacked a passenger who was recording the scene.
+The passenger suffered bruising and a bloodshot eye from the assault.
+Rulamka also attempted to strike another passenger but missed.
+It took several passengers and flight attendants to restrain him until the plane landed.
+Upon arrival, Rulamka told authorities he was traveling to D.C. to speak with President Trump because he was "mad."
+He now faces federal assault charges and is awaiting a court hearing.

 ## Technology & Media